diogoosorio/blog/content/entries/my-first-big-job-interview.md

 can't, I already have another commitment.
 Yes, Monday morning will do perfectly fine for me.

-&nbsp_place_holder;In 50 minutes I've scored 2 interviews in 2 companies I
-hand picked because I really wanted to work there.
+In 50 minutes I've scored 2 interviews in 2 companies I hand picked because I really wanted to work there.
 I still can't believe it and I praying to any god that may exist that this great start will lead me to a great place to work. :)

-&nbsp_place_holder;

 ### Phase 2 - Behavioural Interview